 - Energy here is expensive.
 Well duh.
 Everything here is wicked expensive, from houses to baseball tickets.
 But because our baseline electricity costs are among the highest in the country, it makes free solar power all the more attractive compared to places where electricity is cheap.
 You’ll break even on your investment much, much faster.

 - There are considerable tax rebates.
-The biggest tax incentive for installing solar is the 30% kickback you’ll get from the federal government, which was extended through 2019.
-(In 2020, it drops to 26%, and then it drops again to 22% in 2021.
-After that, it’s gone – at least for now.)
-But Massachusetts kicks in an additional 15% (up to $1,000) at the state level.
-So if a solar array costs $15,000 to install, you’ll receive $4,500 back from Uncle Sam and another $1,000 back from Massachusetts, bringing the net cost down to $9,500.
+The biggest tax incentive for installing solar is the 30% kickback you’ll get from the federal government.
+It had dropped to 26% in 2022, and was scheduled to disappear altogether in 2024, but the Inflation Reduction Act enshrined an uncapped 30% tax credit for rooftop solar for the foreseeable future.
+Massachusetts kicks in an additional 15% (up to $1,000) at the state level.
+So if a solar array costs $20,000 to install, you’ll receive $5,200 back from Uncle Sam and another $1,000 back from Massachusetts, bringing the net cost down to $13,800.

 - It can increase your home’s value.
-A few studies have shown that solar panels generally improve the value of a home, though this isn’t true for leased panels, which can create minor headaches when you go to sell.
-But if you own the system outright and it’s in good condition, of course a potential home buyer will see the benefit of not paying for electricity for the next decade or more.
+A few studies have shown that solar panels generally improve the value of a home — though this isn’t true for leased panels, which can create minor headaches around lease transfers when you go to sell.
+But if you own the system outright and it’s in good condition, most potential home buyers will see the benefit of not paying for electricity for the next decade or more.

 - We get a surprising amount of sun — and crisp, cold days.
 It may surprise you, but going solar makes just as much sense in Massachusetts — home of monster Nor’easters — as the sun-soaked desert hellscape they call Arizona.
 (Did I say that out loud?
 Sorry, I don’t like the heat.)
 That’s because solar panels, like a lot of electronics, operate more efficiently in cool weather.
 I’ve noticed this on our own rooftop array — we hit peak production several times in April and May, but rarely got anywhere near it on the hot sunny days of July and August.